-5.6 How to Reduce the File Size
+5.6 Reducing the file size

 There are different ways to reduce the file size of an image.
-One needs to be aware that from a certain point on, a smaller file size results in a poorer visual quality.
+You need to be aware that from a certain point on, a smaller file size results in a poorer visual quality.

 The main factors on which the file size of an image depends are: